faithcassie/mealbinder-fe/README.md

 ### Ingredients

-- A a user, I can select ingredients by autocomplete feature.
+- As a user, I can select ingredients by autocomplete feature.
-- A a user, I can add new ingredients.
+- As a user, I can add new ingredients.
-- A a user, I can remove ingredients from recipe.
+- As a user, I can remove ingredients from recipe.

 ### Tags

-- A a user, I can select tags by autocomplete feature.
+- As a user, I can select tags by autocomplete feature.
-- A a user, I can add new tags.
+- As a user, I can add new tags.

 ### Planners